This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Ramsgate is a quiet seaside town in Kent with a long, intriguing history that can be experienced today.
 It is famous for its beautiful coastline and harbour, which gained a Badge of Honour by British Royalty for its hospitality.

 It also attracted many famous visitors like Queen Victoria, Vincent van Gogh, and Jane Austen through its rich culture and history and is one of the best coastal towns in Kent.

 Ramsgate is in Southeast England.
 More specifically, in the Thanet District in the County of Kent.
 It is a seaside town that was once a fishing hamlet.

-If you’re looking for fun things to do, Ramsgate has many historic and culturally rich places to visit.
+If you’re looking for fun things to do in Ramsgate, the town has many historic and culturally rich places to visit.
 Whether you’re planning to stay a few days or simply heading on a beach day trip from London, you’re sure to have a blast.

-So without further ado… let’s get started with our list of the top 13 things to do in Ramsgate!
+So without further ado… let’s get started with our list of the top 13 best things to do in Ramsgate UK!

 1. Ramsgate Main Sands – Sandy Beach